-Elon Musk to step down as Tesla chairman and pay $20 million fine in settling fraud lawsuit
+Elon Musk to step down as Tesla chairman and pay $20 million fine to settle fraud lawsuit

 -

-Elon Musk to step down as Tesla chairman and pay $20 million fine in settling fraud lawsuit
+Elon Musk to step down as Tesla chairman and pay $20 million fine to settle fraud lawsuit

-Elon Musk will step down as chairman of Tesla and pay a $20 million fine in a deal to settle charges brought against him this week.
+Elon Musk will step down as chairman of Tesla and pay a $20 million (£15m) fine to settle a lawsuit alleging he duped investors about a proposed buyout of the company.

+Both Mr Musk and the electric car company will pay out $20m in the deal after the Securities and Exchange Commission (SEC) filed a case seeking to oust the billionaire.

+The settlement will require him to relinquish his role as chairman for at least three years, but he will able to remain as chief executive.
+Tesla must hire an independent chairman to oversee the company.

-US securities regulators filed a complaint alleging the Tesla chief executive made “false and misleading statements” about plans to take the company private in August.
+The complaint alleged that Mr Musk made “false and misleading statements” about plans to take the company private in August.

-In the complaint filed on Thursday, the Securities and Exchange Commission said that Musk falsely claimed funding was secured to take the company private at $420 per share.
+In the complaint filed on Thursday, the Securities and Exchange Commission said he falsely claimed funding was secured to take the company private at $420 per share.

 The complaint states he settled on $420 “because he had recently learned about the number’s significance in marijuana culture and thought his girlfriend 'would find it funny'.”